-- Other less common causes: lupus, sclerodoma and Behcet’s syndrome, among others.
+- Other less common causes: lupus, sclerodoma and Behcet’s syndrome

 Everything we eat contains components that directly affect the cells in our bodies.
-In some cases, they promote proper functioning, while in other cases they can cause cell damage or dysfunction.
+In some cases, they promote proper functioning.
+But in other cases, they can cause cell damage or dysfunction.
 In the case of joint pain caused by inflammation, foods that worsen joint pain are those that trigger inflammation, usually occurring in areas we cannot detect with the naked eye.

-Generally, unsaturated fats are considered to be better for your health.
+Unsaturated fats are generally considered to be better for your health.
 However, not all unsaturated fats are created equally.
-Omega-3 fatty acids help to fight inflammation, but Omega-6 fatty acids, which are often found together with some Omega-3s, can actually trigger inflammation, making your pain worse.
+Omega-3 fatty acids help to fight inflammation, but high levels of Omega-6 fatty acids, which are often found together with some Omega-3s, can actually trigger inflammation, making your pain worse.

 These include sugary sodas, some breakfast cereals, candy and baked goods.
-Research published in the American Journal of Clinical Nutrition has found that the consumption of too much sugar, particularly from sugar-sweetened beverages, is associated with an increased risk of rheumatoid arthritis.
-This is because high-sugar diets can trigger the release of inflammatory messengers, called “cytokines.”
-The negative effect goes beyond joint pain, and can also increase the risk for heart disease and type 2 diabetes.
+Research shows that the consumption of too much sugar, particularly from sugar-sweetened beverages, is associated with an increased risk of rheumatoid arthritis.
+This is because high-sugar diets can trigger the release of inflammatory messengers called cytokines.
+The negative effect goes beyond joint pain: it can also increase the risk for heart disease and type 2 diabetes.

-Snack foods like cookies, donuts and frozen breakfast products often contain trans fats (even when they say they don’t).
+Convenience foods such as cookies, donuts, red meat, fried foods and frozen breakfast products often contain trans fats.
 Trans fats trigger systematic inflammation that may have negative health effects that go way beyond your joints.